 Make the Most out of Your Meals with leftover Beef

-Whether you’re meal planning or want to use leftovers from the night before, beef’s versatility allows you to make the most out of any meal by repurposing those leftovers into an appetizing second (or even third) meal.
-Learn delicious ways to make beef go further with leftover recipes and meal planning tips.
+Whether you're meal planning or looking to use leftovers from last night's dinner, beef’s versatility allows you to make the most out of any meal by reinventing leftovers into an appetizing second (or even third) meal.
+Learn delicious ways to make beef go further by elevating leftovers with meal planning tips from our pro's.

 Beef Up Your Leftovers

 What's better than one beef dish?
 Two beef dishes.
-Chefs Jordan Andino, Dawn Burrell, Tim Hollingsworth, and Stephanie Izard show how to make one beef meal and turn the leftovers into a brand-new meal to enjoy the next day.
+Our roster of celebrity chefs share how to make one beef meal and turn the leftovers into a new, flavorful dish to enjoy the next day.

 Filipino Jamaican Oxtail and Oxtail Pappardelle with Chef Jordan Andino